 - Infected (septic) abortion: The lining of the womb (uterus) and any remaining products of conception become infected.

-- Missed abortion: The pregnancy is lost and the products of conception do not leave the body.
+- Missed abortion: The pregnancy has failed and the products of conception do not leave the body.

 Your health care provider may also use the term "threatened miscarriage."
 The symptoms of this condition are abdominal cramps with or without vaginal bleeding.
 They are a sign that a miscarriage may occur.

 Most miscarriages are caused by chromosome problems that make it impossible for the baby to develop.
 In rare cases, these problems are related to the mother's or father's genes.

 Other possible causes of miscarriage may include: